FZJ-JSC/JUBE/docs/advanced.rst

 Environment handling
 ~~~~~~~~~~~~~~~~~~~~

-*Shell* environment handling can be very important to configure pathes or parameter of your program.
+*Shell* environment handling can be very important to configure paths or parameter of your program.

 The files used for this example can be found inside ``examples/environment``.